mpv-player/mpv/DOCS/interface-changes.rst

     - deprecate --input-file (there are no plans to remove this short-term, but it will probably eventually go away <- that was a lie)
     - deprecate --video-sync=display-adrop (might be removed if it's in the way;
-      undeprecated or readded if it's not too much of a problem)
+      undeprecated or re-added if it's not too much of a problem)
     - deprecate all input section commands (these will be changed/removed, as soon as mpv internals do not require them anymore)
     - remove deprecated --playlist-pos alias (use --playlist-start)